fs-dlh/fs-dlh/blog/regularization_task8.md

 Less effective on convolutional layers than dense layers

 ## Where to Use:
-Training deep neural networks, especially those with large, dense, fully connected layers
+Training deep neural networks, especially those with large, dense, fully connected layers.
 ## Where NOT to Use:
-Traditional machine learning models (like regression or decision trees) or on convolutional neural network layers where its impact is weaker
+Traditional machine learning models (like regression or decision trees) or on convolutional neural network layers where its impact is weaker.